marctrem/usbarmory-wiki-fork/Terms-of-Use.md

 These Terms cover the USB armory Mark I ("USB ARMORY").

-IMPORTANT – BEFORE INSTALLING OR USING THE F-SECURE USB ARMORY, CAREFULLY READ THESE LICENSE TERMS (”TERMS”).
+IMPORTANT – BEFORE INSTALLING OR USING THE F-SECURE USB ARMORY, CAREFULLY READ THESE TERMS OF USE (”TERMS”).
 BY OPTING TO ACCEPT, BY INSTALLING  OR USING THE USB ARMORY YOU (EITHER AN INDIVIDUAL OR AN ENTITY) WARRANT THAT YOU HAVE READ THESE TERMS, UNDERSTAND THEM AND AGREE TO BE LEGALLY BOUND BY THEM.
 IF YOU DO NOT AGREE TO ALL OF THE TERMS, DO NOT INSTALL  OR USE THE USB ARMORY.